ExpediaGroup/waggle-dance/README.md

 imagine you have a database in Metastore "A" named "my_database" and you configure another Metastore "B" with the prefix `my_`.
 Waggle Dance will register the prefix and any requests for a database starting with `my_` will be routed to Metastore "B" even if they were intended to go to Metastore "A".

-In this mode any databases that are created while Waggle Dance is running will be automatically visible and will need to stick to the naming rules described above
+In this mode any databases that are created while Waggle Dance is running will be automatically visible and will need to adhere to the naming rules described above
 (e.g. not clash with the prefix).
 Alternatively, Waggle Dance can be configured to use a static list of unprefixed databases in the configuration
 `waggle-dance-federations.yml`:`federated-meta-stores[n].mapped-databases`.
 Example configuration: